 Day of the Dead Ceremony At A Cenote

-Experience one of Mexico's most renowned traditions by joining a Day of the Dead ceremony at a sacred cenote, enjoying a unique journey on the border between the realms of the living and the dead.
+Embark on a journey to discover one of the most celebrated traditions in Mexico by participating in a Day of the Dead ceremony at a sacred cenote, where you will traverse the thin line between the living and the spirit world.
 Description.

 - 11 hours